Law & Advocacy Internship in South Africa

 WHERE YOU’LL STAY

-You’ll be staying at the Lenox, a comfortable guest house in the heart of Cape Town.
-Built in the old Cape Dutch style, the Lenox is characterful and spacious.
-It has a garden with a barbeque area, a large dining room, and several other communal spaces.
-Shared bedrooms take four to eight people, and there are plenty of single rooms available as well (at an extra fee).
-You’ll be walking distance from a wide range of shops, cafes and restaurants, and at a great spot for some of the touristy highlights Cape Town has to offer as well.
-(As well as for views of Table Mountain!)
+You’ll be staying at The Lenox, a comfortable guesthouse in the heart of Cape Town.
+Built in the old Cape Dutch style, The Lenox is characterful and historic.
+It has multiple balconies, a large dining room, and many other communal spaces.
+Shared bedrooms include 2 twin beds, and there are plenty of single rooms available as well (at an extra fee).
+You’ll be walking distance from many shops, cafes, restaurants, and some of the touristy highlights Cape Town has to offer as well.

 DATES & RATES